Bryce-Davidson/Data-Structures/README.md

 A repository of data structures for Java and Python.

+An abstract data type is a set of operations which access a collection of stored data.

 ## Resources

 Table of contents for the resources used in this repository.
 Big thanks to all!